Assistance for Californians Affected by the Coronavirus

 For affiliation rules applicable for the Paycheck Protection Program, click here.

 The American Rescue Plan includes $28.6 billion to create the Restaurant Revitalization Fund.
 The fund provides grants to independent restaurants based on revenues lost from 2019 to 2020.
-The Small Business Administration will begin accepting applications in the coming weeks.
+The Small Business Administration is now accepting applications.
 For more information click here.

 The CARES Act was designed to encourage eligible employers to keep employees on their payroll, despite experiencing economic hardship related to COVID-19, with an employee retention tax credit of up to $28,000 per employee.
 The American Rescue Plan expands the employee retention tax credit through December 31, 2021.
 Employers can also now claim this credit against the employer share of payroll taxes, including Medicare taxes.